 The amount to be raised by property taxes is then divided by the local assessed property values to arrive at the property tax rates.
 The New Hampshire Department of Revenue Administration (DRA) sets these rates.
 Net Local Assessed Value is total value less any tax exemptions.
-The table reflects the TY20 City Council adopted appropriations and estimated revenues, as adjusted by the DRA and the estimated TY 2020 tax rate.
+The table to the right reflects, the TY23 City Council adopted appropriations and estimated revenues.